chriscerk/study.mc/README.md

 # UM Access

 The application is currently "bodyless" (without Laravel) due to inability to update their version of PHP and install dependencies for Laravel.
+The "bodyless" application is located at: `studymc/public/studymc`.

 <strong>Dev Environment</strong>: http://dev-apps.phar.umich.edu/studymc/